 Formatted in ExFAT, a whole external hard drive can be shared between a Mac and a Windows PC.
 An ExFAT external hard drive means you can freely interchange files.

 How do you do this?

 External Hard Drive for Mac and PC Interchangeable What You Need

 Your Mac will need to set up your chosen drive before it's shared.
 Macs are very choosy about the drives they will write to.

 a.
 An external hard drive attached to your Mac via USB.

 USB 2.0, 3.0, 3.1 or USB C are the common external hard drive standards.

-Buy an external hard drive that supports the physical connections and speed you need for both Mac and Windows.
+You should buy an external hard drive that supports the connections you Mac and PC support.
+And think about speed you want for that drive.